aloopkin/WinCertes/README.md

                                default WinCertes imports in the default CSP.
   -t, --renewal=N            trigger certificate renewal N days before
                                expiration
+  -l, --listenport=N         listen on port N in standalone mode (for use with -a
+                               switch, default 80)

 Typical usage: WinCertes.exe -a -e me@example.com -d test1.example.com -d test2.example.com -p
 This will automatically create and register account with email me@example.com, and